Cirencester branch line: Cheltenham and Great Western Union Railway

-The Bristol and Gloucester Railway was relying on timely completion of the C&GWUR at the Gloucester and Cheltenham end of the line, and obtained Parliamentary clauses in C&GWUR Acts pressuring the Cheltenham company to complete at the Gloucester end of the line, and the emphasis on early construction passed to that area.
+The Bristol and Gloucester Railway was relying on timely completion of the C&GWUR at the Gloucester and Cheltenham end of the line, and obtained clauses in C&GWUR acts of Parliament pressuring the Cheltenham company to complete at the Gloucester end of the line, and the emphasis on early construction passed to that area.
 In November 1840 even that work proved impossible to finance, and attention reverted to the Swindon end of the line.

 Progress was eventually made, and the line opened between Swindon and Cirencester on 31 May 1841.
 It was a single broad gauge line; stations were at Purton, Minety and Cirencester, so there was no intermediate station on what was to be the branch line.
 The line was leased to the GWR as arranged, for a period of seven years.
-In 1842 the C&GWUR obtained Parliamentary authorisation to sell their line to the GWR.
+In 1842 the C&GWUR obtained the Cheltenham and Great Western Union Railway Act 1842 (5 & 6 Vict. c. xxviii) giving authorisation to sell their line to the GWR.
 The main line company was not yet ready to purchase, but after a delay the transfer was agreed in January 1843.
 The actual amalgamation took place on 1 July 1843; the GWR spent £230,000 in the acquisition of the line, which so far had cost the C&GWUR £600,000 to construct.

 The GWR did not hasten to complete the line, but it opened from Kemble to Standish Junction, joining the Bristol line there, on 12 May 1845.
 Kemble thus became the junction station for what was now the Cirencester branch.
 Robert Gordon's restrictive clauses prevented the opening of a public station there, and the GWR contented itself with an exchange station, not accessible for joining and leaving passengers or goods.
 Tetbury was served by a station named Tetbury Road, located on the main line immediately north of the Cirencester to Tetbury road, just outside Gordon's estate (and near the present-day Thames Head public house).